General

 It is most important to bear in mind recent copyright legislation if your intend to use or publish materials via the Internet, e.g. on a World Wide Web site.
 The use of Web materials for teaching and learning is quite different from the use of printed and broadcast materials, where there are substantial concessions for education, e.g. as embodied in the terms of the Copyright Licensing Agency (CLA) and the Educational Recording Agency (ERA).
 Publishing on the Web is also quite different from publishing in other media: see Casey (2004), which is a useful guide for anyone wishing to develop Web materials.

-All materials published on the Web are subject to copyright and may not be disseminated without the creator's permission, unless stated otherwise.
 Many people think that because something is on the Web it must be in the public domain.
 This is not so.
 The term "in the public domain" has a special meaning.
 If a work is in the public domain this means that it is not subject to copyright law, for example because the owner of the work has relinquished copyright on the work and has explicitly stated so, or because the owner of the work has been dead for over 70 years - 50 years in the case of audio and video recordings, audio and video broadcasts, and computer-generated works.
-You may be lucky to find material on the Web that is stated to be copyright-free or in the public domain, and then the terms of using it are much more liberal.
+You may be lucky to find materials on the Web that are stated to be copyright-free or in the public domain, and then the terms of using such materials are much more liberal.
 Look for a clear statement saying "The materials on this website are in the public domain" or something similar.

 The key phrase here is personal, non-commercial use, i.e. not public use and not involving any kind of commercial gain.
 Posting something on the Web constitutes public use.

 Some sites, e.g. the BBC Schools Website, allow teachers, students and their parents considerable freedom regarding the copying and use of website materials, e.g. as at http://www.bbc.co.uk/schools/copyright/, but don't assume that such freedom applies to all sites and all materials found on the Web.
+You should also be aware that many Web resources and printed resources created by copying and pasting texts or images from the Web, may have been published illegally without the permission of the copyright owners.
+Any subsequent publication of the materials may therefore also be illegal.

-See our own Copyright notice.
 Most of the materials stored at the ICT4LT website are subject to a Creative Commons Licence, details of which can be found at the foot of each page.

-Email: There are a number of important copyright issues surrounding email correspondence.
+There are a number of important copyright issues surrounding email correspondence.
 If you send an email to a private person or discussion list, for example, you automatically own the copyright in your email message and you retain your moral right to be identified as the author.
 Regarding other people's email messages, you should always seek permission (it's only polite, anyway) before passing them on to third parties or copying extracts for publication elsewhere.

-Deep linking: This involves linking to Web pages other than the homepage of a website.
+This involves linking to Web pages other than the homepage of a website.
 While it is not necessarily a copyright infringement to do this, it has resulted in successful legal action in the commercial world, e.g. by newspapers.
 The reason for this is that in bypassing the homepage visitors may also be bypassing sponsors' advertising that is presented on the homepage, thus resulting in the loss of potential income for the site owner.
 A solution to this is to give the homepage link and then the precise location of the item, including due acknowledgement, e.g. its title, author and date of publication.
 See Brad Templeton's advice on Linking Rights: http://www.templetons.com/brad/linkright.html

-Compilations: Compiling a website containing chunks of other people's work that you have downloaded from their websites without asking their permission is: (a) extremely discourteous, (b) likely to be in breach of copyright and (c) possibly considered as plagiarism.
+Compiling a website containing chunks of other people's work that you have downloaded from their websites without asking their permission is: (a) extremely discourteous, (b) likely to be in breach of copyright and (c) possibly considered as plagiarism.
 If you place materials on a publicly accessible website you are a publisher and thereby subject to the same copyright constraints as any other publisher.
 However, if the materials are for limited educational uses only, e.g. in a classroom or on an educational institution's intranet rather than on a publicly accessible website, the copyright owner may be more willing to grant you permission to use them - always check with the copyright owner to make sure that you are not infringing copyright.
 Compilations of lists of websites, together with their URLs and short descriptions, is not an infringement of copyright.
 Such lists of links may also be considered as original works and are therefore protected by copyright law and may not be copied without the compiler's permission.

 The term communication to the public appears in a European Union Directive (2001), which was implemented in the UK under the Copyright and Related Rights Regulations (2003).
 See the interpretation of the 2003 Regulations by Oppenheim (2004).